Signs You Are Driving On Bad Tires

 Try to determine at what speed you start to feel the tendency to hydroplane.
 More precisely, you will feel the steering wheel twitching from side to side when you hit a puddle with both wheels simultaneously.
 This means that the tires lose their grip alternatively.
 If this effect occurs around the speed of 45-50 mph, your tires are in optimal shape.
 Just be cautious and reduce speed to control the behavior of the vehicle in rainy weather.

 If this effect occurs earlier, for example at 25-35 mph, we recommend that you consider new tires because yours are no longer safe enough.
 Alternatively, you could reduce your speed and drive more cautiously to minimize the risk of hydroplaning.
-However, the fact that the tires do not manage to control hydroplaning effectively speaks of a worn tread.
+However, the fact that the tires do not manage to control hydroplaning effectively speaks of a possibly worn tread.
 In this sense, the worn tread is not able to ensure grip and efficient traction neither in the wet nor in the dry.
 So, you put your driving safety at risk every time you get behind the wheel.
-1

 Whistling When Cornering